To search our collection, visit the LIBRARY CATALOG

 available through the following companies:

-UCLA librarians have created a guide to finding scripts in their library but also online.
+UCLA librarians have created a guide to finding scripts in their library and online.
 Look at this guide on the right side under “Scripts on the Internet” for some popular websites that point to scripts and transcripts for film and TV.